All Episodes

 What did I talk about?

-And if we're if Europe is any indication of what's going to happen to America when it comes to the price of energy, you better hold on because it's gonna get really, really dark and really, really ugly.
+And if Europe is any indication of what's going to happen to America when it comes to the price of energy, you better hold on because it's going to get really, really dark and really, really ugly.

-And unless we make a one hundred and eighty degree turnaround on energy and economic policy, these problems now are going to stick with us for many years to come.
+And unless we make a 180-degree turnaround on energy and economic policy, these problems now are going to stick with us for many years to come.

-And so especially what's especially worrisome is that exactly like you said that a president can commit one to one point seven trillion dollars with a simple speech and a stroke of the pen.
+What's especially worrisome is that exactly like you said, that a president can commit $1 to $1.7 trillion with a simple speech and a stroke of the pen.

 And the reason why they're smiling is that they knew what he did.